jaxsonjames1023/osticket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/CZkzK1i.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, create three separate service level agreements.
-1) Sev-A grace period one hour and schedule 24/7 2) Sev-B period 4 hours and schedule 24/7  3) Sev-C period 8 hours and schedule normal business hours of 8am to 5pm.
+1) Sev-A will be set as one hour and schedule 24/7 2) Sev-B will be set at 4 hours and schedule 24/7  3) Sev-C will be set at 8 hours and schedule normal business hours of 8am to 5pm.
 </p>
 <br />